Fighting Hunger With Food Selfies Campaign Follows Fighting Cancer With No Make Up Selfies

 Kevin, ‘I’m not sure I get you.
 But look at this meal, its yum.
 Whats the point in just eating such an expensive meal in a fancy restaurant without any of our mates seeing it?
 But if we just show it on Facebook as it is with no cause attached, then people might call me a big show off or attention seeker or something else spiteful.

-With the no make up selfie, someone comes up with the bright idea of bundling the desire to share these no makeup selfies with the big ‘C’, cancer, and bingo, Likes and ‘Ah, you still look gorgeous babe xx’ comments and in addition you get brownie points for the vague cancer connection as well.
-So a win win.
+Then the same way I did with hunger and food selfies, someone comes up with the bright idea of bundling the desire to share these no makeup selfies with the big ‘C’, and bingo, Likes and ‘Ah, you still look gorgeous babe xx’ comments and in addition you get brownie points for the vague cancer connection as well, win win.
 Also you can’t criticise anything associated with raising money for cancer no matter how tenuous the link may be, so you are protected from spiteful feedback.

-Our campaign #yumforhunger is way more important though.
-Think about it, if you starve from hunger you can’t even reach the cancer or ALS stage, can you?
+But think about it, our campaign #yumforhunger is so much more important.
+If you starve from hunger you can’t even reach the cancer stage, can you?
 Or if you have cancer but no food, you would die of starvation first before the cancer got you.’

 This might also set a social media trend where charity causes become a convenient and flimsy excuse for insecure people seeking reassurance, or thinly veiled self promotion and one-upmanship.
 Next might be #mynewbigflatscreenTVforchildpoverty or #ourfabulouscocktailsforthehomeless or #pleaselikemystatustofixAfrica.
 Do they see any risks with #yumforhunger or do they have any ethical qualms about the mixed motivations for sharing their meal based photos that might help set a bad precedent for the future?’